-These include unauthorized access to systems by employees or external attackers, the wealth of malicious codes and tools available to attackers, rapid changes in information technology, users not adopting good computer security practices, unauthorized electronic transfer of funds or other assets, manipulation of programs or computer records to disguise the details of a transaction, compromised business information.
-Breaches in data security and privacy and sensitive data being stolen leaked or lost.
+These include unauthorized access to systems by employees or external attackers, the wealth of malicious codes and tools available to attackers, rapid changes in information technology, users not adopting good computer security practices, unauthorized electronic transfer of funds or other assets, manipulation of programs or computer records to disguise the details of a transaction, and compromised business information.
+Breaches in data security and privacy and sensitive data being stolen, leaked, or lost.

-Fraud alerts are specific events or red flags, which may indicate fraud.
-This includes anonymous emails/letters/telephone calls, emails sent at unusual times, with unnecessary attachments, or to unusual destinations, discrepancy between earnings and lifestyle, unusual, irrational, or inconsistent behavior, alteration of documents and records, extensive use of correction fluid and unusual erasures, photocopies of documents in place of originals, rubber stamp signatures instead of originals, signature or handwriting discrepancies.
+Fraud alerts are specific events or red flags which may indicate fraud.
+It includes anonymous emails, letters, telephone calls, emails sent at unusual times, with unnecessary attachments, or unusual destinations, a discrepancy between earnings and lifestyle, unusual, irrational, or inconsistent behavior, alteration of documents and records, extensive use of correction fluid and unusual erasures, photocopies of documents in place of originals, rubber stamp signatures instead of originals, signature or handwriting discrepancies.

 Every organization, even those with the strictest rules, is vulnerable to fraud.
 To prevent fraud, organizations must first acknowledge the existence of fraud and raise awareness among stakeholders.
 Organizations should begin by training their employees on how to detect workplace fraud.
 They should also implement policies and procedures that will assist them in closing the loopholes through which fraudsters operate.